-Furthermore, by encouraging the client to participate in the design process, you give them a sense of responsibility, so they don’t immediately push the blame to you whenever issues arise.
-Sometimes, a client will demand ideas that go against your design principles and are totally irrelevant to their business; having a design brief allows them to reassess their priorities, and gives you the chance to decide whether you’re the right fit for the job.
+Furthermore, you share responsibility of a project with the client by encouraging them to participate in the design process.
+As such, they are less likely to immediately push the blame to you if any issues arise.
+Sometimes a client will make demands that go against your design principles or are totally irrelevant to the project — having a design brief allows both parties to lay things out beforehand, giving you the chance to decide whether it’s worth it to take up the job.

-In addition, a project usually involves a few stakeholders, and it isn’t uncommon for new people to get involved in the middle of the design process.
-Because they have no knowledge of the information exchanged beforehand, they might suggest things that hinder your progress.
-In such cases, you can just refer everyone back to the design brief so they are kept up to date on the project.
+In addition, a project can involve a few stakeholders, and it isn’t uncommon for new people to get involved during the design process.
+Because they have no knowledge of the information exchanged previously, they might unintentionally suggest or demand things that are completely outside of what has been discussed.
+In such cases, you can refer them back to the design brief so they at least have a basic understanding of the project scope that has been agreed upon.

 WHAT’S IN A DESIGN BRIEF?